 More powerful graphics

-Upgrading to a more powerful Nvidia GPU makes a whole lot of sense for Microsoft’s adjacent goals.
+Upgrading to a more powerful Nvidia GPU — perhaps the RTX 2060 — in the 15 inch Surface Book 3 makes a whole lot of sense for Microsoft’s adjacent goals.
 The Surface Book 2 included several nods to Xbox players, including easy wireless controller support and an increased focus on Play Anywhere titles.
 But to really make the Surface Book 3 a gaming device, an upgrade to faster Nvidia graphics would be the ideal change.
 If Microsoft really does want people to play AR/VR content from the Surface Book, then upgrading the GPU is necessary to support the headsets people will be using.

 More storage and RAM, Ice Lake processors

 The Surface Book 2 offered up to 1TB of SSD storage and up to 16GB of RAM.
-This is fine!
-In fact, it’s great for most tasks that you’d want to use the laptop for, from work to play.
+That’s more than enough for most tasks you’d want to use the laptop for, from work to play.
 However, this is one area Microsoft may want to push for the Book 3.
 RAM could especially use a higher-tier option if Microsoft wants to advertise it as a VR-ready device.
 While 1TB of data is all people are likely to need, we are seeing some professional laptops — such as some of HP’s Spectre models—go beyond this to offer even more storage.
 Microsoft may be interested in imitating this move.

 An improved Surface Pen

-Patent reports show a couple of different enhancements that Microsoft could make.
+Patent reports, however, show a couple of different enhancements that Microsoft could make in future versions of the Surface Pen.
 One of them would actually let the touchscreen sense where the Pen was about to touch and enhance sensitivity to that area.
 Other, older patents indicate that Microsoft has even worked on an OLED touchbar on the Pen to quickly shift settings and control apps that you are interacting with.
+We’re hoping the next Surface Pen could have these technologies.